Master's Degree Requirements

 3. Pass with a grade of mid-B or better two courses in Greek or Latin authors at the 511 level.
 The language not chosen for the 511 level (Greek or Latin) must be completed through the level of 303.

-4. Pass a translation examination in one modern language (German, French, or Italian).
-This requirement may be fulfilled with a standardized examination offered by the university or by the successful translation of a significant scholarly text related to the student’s scholarly discipline.
-The second manner of test will be administered within the Classics department.
+4. Pass a translation examination in one modern language (usually French, Italian or German).
+This requirement may be fulfilled by the successful translation of a text related to the student’s scholarly discipline.

 5. Write a thesis.
 At least 9 credits of Thesis 503 must be completed and may be counted toward the 45-credit minimum.
 Satisfactory completion of the thesis includes an oral defense.